Free Trial

 Key Points

-• Meme stocks are companies that saw soaring share prices during the early part of 2021.
+• Meme stocks saw soaring share prices during the early part of 2021.

 • Most meme stocks had heavy levels of short interest, which resulted in parabolic short squeezes.

-• Meme stocks were a beneficiary of easy money policies during the COVID-19 pandemic and are unlikely to regain their meteoric highs.
+• Meme stocks benefited from easy money policies during the COVID-19 pandemic and are unlikely to regain their meteoric highs.

 So what is a meme stock, exactly?
 And what is a meme stock rally?
 To borrow a quote from a famous Supreme Court justice, it's something you'll know when you see it.
-Meme stocks aren't a specific sector or class of equities, but a loosely-tied group of securities paraded about by social media influencers, retail investors and pot-stirring CEOs.
+Meme stocks aren't a specific sector or stock type, but a loosely-tied group of securities paraded about by social media influencers, retail investors, and pot-stirring CEOs.

 How Social Media Influences Meme Stocks